2022 Chevrolet Bolt EV

 The 2022 Chevrolet Bolt EV represents the sixth model year of the first-generation Bolt EV, and welcomes a refresh for the nameplate.
 Initially, we expected the 2021 Bolt EV to receive a mid-cycle enhancement (MCE), consisting of updates to the exterior and interior.
 However, obstacles created by the COVID-19 pandemic pushed the updated model to the 2022 model year.

-Moving forward the 2022 Bolt EV is set to make its official debut on February 14th, the automaker has confirmed, and enter production in the summer of 2021.
-Chevrolet has also revealed that it has teamed up with Walt Disney World to promote the next month’s unveiling of the new electric vehicles, which will go on sale this summer.
+Notably, the 2022 Bolt EV made its official debut on February 14th, and entered production in the summer of 2021.
 The 2022 model year also welcomes the Bolt’s slightly larger brother, the upcoming Bolt EUV.
-Most recently, The Bow Tie brand shared a teaser of the upcoming Bolt EV refresh and Bolt EUV.

 |Model years:||2017 – Present|